Artists

 BEPPIE GIELKENS

-TMH PROJECTS: Light in Its Own Language (with Amanda Means), 2023-24 / Group presentation at PAN Amsterdam, 2023 / Painting Otherwise, 2022.
+TMH PROJECTS: Light in Its Own Language (with Amanda Means), 2024 / TMH’s 10th Anniversary Presentation at PAN Amsterdam, 2023 / Painting Otherwise (solo), 2022.

 HILARIUS HOFSTEDE